Barakat Foundation: COVID-19 Vaccine

 COVIran Barekat, the first COVID-19 vaccine produced by Iranian researchers has been produced by Shifa-Pharmed Company (a subsidiary of Barakat Pharmaceutical Group).
 The human-injection of the first phase of clinical studies of the Iranian corona vaccine on December 29, 2020; The first phase of human testing of the vaccine began with the injection for 56 volunteers.
 The second group of the volunteers was also injected with the vaccine.
 According to the head of the vaccine production team at the Setad, the results show that this vaccine also neutralizes the British mutated COVID-19 virus.
 The vaccine has passed the phase(s) 2 and 3 of clinical studies; and currently it has reached its final phase.
 The production line of 25 million doses per month of the vaccine was discharged on 26 April 2021.

-With the signing of a memorandum (of understanding) of cooperation between the Barakat Foundation and the Deputy Minister of "Cultural Heritage, Handicrafts and Tourism", the process of creating 3,000 jobs began with the support of 1,000 handicraft production projects with priority given to the victims of COVID-19.
+With the signing of a memorandum (of understanding) of cooperation between the Barakat Foundation and the Deputy Minister of "Cultural Heritage, Handicrafts and Tourism", the process of creating 3,000 jobs began with the support of 1,000 handicraft production projects, with priority given to the victims of COVID-19.
 According to the Deputy Coordinator of the Execution of Imam Khomeini's Order: On 27 July 2021, about 5 million doses of Iran Barakat vaccine have been produced in Shafa-farmad factory so far.

 According to IRNA, quoting the spokesman of the National Corona Headquarters and the Deputy Minister of "Ministry of Health and Medical Education": "Barakat Iranian vaccine is (also) produced exclusively for Omicron."

+Services in the Twelve-Day War

+In July 2025, the Barakat Foundation announced its support for micro, small, and medium-sized businesses impacted by Israel's attacks on Iran.

 Ehsan-Barakat Charity foundation

-Ehsan-Barakat Charity foundation associated to Execution of Imam Khomeini's Order and Barekat Foundation was founded in order to request of current Supreme Leader of Iran, Ali Khamenei to provide more quickly help for individual cases (needy people).
-As Mokhber, the chief of Execution of Imam Khomeini's Order nominated, the activities which be performed by the Charity relies on people’s help.
+Ehsan-Barakat Charity foundation associated to Execution of Imam Khomeini's Order and Barekat Foundation was founded to request of current Supreme Leader of Iran, Ali Khamenei to provide more quickly help for individual cases (needy people).
+As Mokhber, the chief of Execution of Imam Khomeini's Order nominated, the activities which be performed by the Charity rely on people's help.